 Defeat censorship with OpenVPN on TCP Port 443

 When you connect to a secure website your connection is protected by SSL encryption.
 You can tell that a website is secure because its URL (web address) begins with https: and a closed lock icon should appear to the left of your browser's URL bar.
-Traditionally it was mainly banks and online shops etc. that used SSL, but with growing public concern about internet security, is increasingly common to see SSL encryption deployed on all kinds of websites.
+Traditionally it was mainly banks and online shops etc. that used SSL, but with growing public concern about internet security, it is increasingly common to see SSL encryption deployed on all kinds of websites.

 SSL is the cornerstone of security on the internet, and any attempt to block it effectively breaks the internet (which hasn't stopped places such as Iran trying!).
 SSL runs over TCP port 443.